wavefrontHQ/docs/pages/doc/dashboards_introductory.md

 permalink: dashboards_introductory.html
 summary: This is an overview of the introductory dashboards.
 ---
-Wavefront offers a set of introductory dashboards to help new users learn about Wavefront components and use cases:
+Every Wavefront instance contains a set of introductory dashboards to help new users learn about Wavefront components, illustrative use cases, and example dashboards for specific domains.
+You can access any of these dashboards by selecting Dashboards > All Dashboards and clicking the indicated [tags](tags_overview).

+- Tutorial - **wavefront.tutorial**
-1. Intro: Home - contains links to getting started dashboards and documentation.
+  - Intro: Home - contains links to getting started dashboards and documentation.
-1. Intro: Getting Started with the ts() Language - contains charts that illustrate different elements of the ts() query language.
+  - Intro: Getting Started with Wavefront Query Language - contains charts that illustrate different elements of Wavefront Query Language.
-1. Intro: Dashboard Basics: Chart Types - introduces dashboard chart types: line, point, stacked area, scatter, etc.
+  - Intro: Dashboard Basics: Chart Types - introduces dashboard chart types: line, point, stacked area, scatter, etc.
-1. Intro: Creating Alerts - describes how to create an alert and configure notification of the alert.
+  - Intro: Creating Alerts - describes how to create an alert and configure notification of the alert.
-1. Intro: Sample Cluster Metrics - displays metrics from an entire cluster.
-1. Intro: Telegraf Example - displays metrics from hosts where the Telegraf collector agent is being used for system metric collection.
+- Use cases - **wavefront.tutorial**
-1. Intro: Use Case: Code Push Event - describes how to use the ts() query language to develop queries to explore the effect 1. of a code push event on a collection of servers.
+  - Intro: Use Case: Code Push Event - describes how to use Wavefront Query Language to develop queries to explore the effect 1. of a code push event on a collection of servers.
-1. Intro: Use Case: Anomaly Detection Series - Part 1 - describes how to use the ts() query language to investigate anomalous application behavior.
+  - Intro: Use Case: Anomaly Detection Series - Part 1 - describes how to use Wavefront Query Language to investigate anomalous application behavior.
+- Examples - **wavefront.example**
+  - Intro: Sample Cluster Metrics - displays metrics from an entire cluster.
+  - Intro: Telegraf Example - displays metrics from hosts where the Telegraf collector agent is being used for system metric collection.

-You can access any of these dashboards from the **Dashboards > All Dashboards** menu.
-The first six dashboards can be viewed with any time window.
+You can access any of these dashboards from the **Dashboards > All Dashboards** menu and clicking the tags **wavefront.tutorial** and **wavefront.examples**.

 ## Intro: Home Dashboard